frankhale/mini/README.md

 ##Mini

-mini is a window manager for X11 and is a stripped down lean version of aewm++
+mini (minimal) is a window manager for X11 and is a stripped down lean version of aewm++

 aewm++ can be found at: https://github.com/frankhale/aewmpp